American Kidney Fund policy agenda

 Ensuring equity in the COVID-19 pandemic response

 People with ESRD have experienced a disproportionate impact from COVID-19.
-Data from the Centers for Medicare and Medicaid Services (CMS) showed that at the end of 2020, Medicare beneficiaries with ESRD had the highest rate of hospitalization among all Medicare beneficiaries — a rate six times higher than the hospitalization rate for Medicare beneficiaries generally.
+Data from the Centers for Medicare and Medicaid Services (CMS) showed that at the end of 2021, Medicare beneficiaries with ESRD had the highest rate of hospitalization among all Medicare beneficiaries — a rate more than five times higher than the hospitalization rate for Medicare beneficiaries generally.
+The situation is even more dire for communities of color, who are disproportionately impacted by ESRD and are experiencing higher rates of COVID-19 infection, hospitalization and deaths.

 Protecting patient access to needed medications; supporting lower prescription drug costs

-Access to medically appropriate prescription drugs for kidney patients must be preserved amid federal efforts to address the rising cost of prescription drugs.
-Patients with chronic kidney disease, kidney failure and kidney transplants rely on prescription drugs to manage their kidney disease and comorbidities.
+Access to medically appropriate prescription drugs for people living with kidney disease must be preserved amid federal efforts to address the rising cost of prescription drugs.
+People with chronic kidney disease, kidney failure and kidney transplants rely on prescription drugs to manage their kidney disease and comorbidities.
+People need access to medically-appropriate prescription drugs that are effective and right for their individual situation, and they must be able to afford them.

 Utilizing nutrition as a way to prevent and manage chronic diseases